 The Professor is a minor character in all versions, although he is expanded upon in the later book The Magician’s Nephew.
 C.S.
 Lewis based the character somewhat on himself, and frankly every version pretty much does justice to the somewhat eccentric character.
 He’s even voiced by the great Leo McKern (The Omen) in the cartoon.
 I enjoy Jim Broadbent’s interpretation in the Disney film, but it is perhaps a little too on the stereotypical weird side.

 Father Christmas also makes an appearance for… some reason and gives the children weapons for the battle.
 Okay, it’s justified because it shows that the curse of “always winter and never Christmas is ending,” but why is there Christmas in a world where the Christ figure is named Aslan?
 Whatever, I’m overthinking a kids’ book.
 The Father Christmas in the book is painfully sexist, even for the day.
 Sure, the “women not being in battles” thing was a popular notion of the day, but he says “Battles are ugly when women fight,” as if they weren’t otherwise.
 The BBC and Disney versions try to awkwardly dance around this, but the animated film cuts the character entirely.
-Characters mentioned he has come, but we don’t see him, and Aslan gives the children the gifts instead.
+Characters mention he has come, but we don’t see him, and Aslan gives the children the gifts instead.
 He tells Susan and Lucy he has other plans for them during the battle, which turns out to be gathering more troops, which is a much better way to handle this.

 Lewis also loved to include one-shot characters, who only spoke a few lines of dialogue but were nonetheless memorable.
 The book has one of these in the Giant Rumblebuffin, who is freed at the Witch’s palace and helps lead the charge back to the battle.
 He is included only in the BBC version, showing why adapting these kind of characters just doesn’t work.
 It’s a painfully awkward and forced cameo, although it works fine in the book.
 There’s a fox voiced by Rupert Evans in the Disney film who is memorable in his short screen time, but overall the cartoon does the best with the minor heroes.